-- (1) eliminate docket calls in open court; - (2) ensure the prompt disposition of motions and other preliminary matters; - (3) provide for the use of scheduling and pretrial conferences, and the establishment of a calendar for that purpose, when appropriate; - (4) provide for the prompt disposition of uncontested and ex parte matters, including referrals to an examiner or magistrate, when appropriate; - (5) provide for the disposition of actions under Rule 2-507;
+- (1) eliminate docket calls in open court; - (2) insure ensure the prompt disposition of motions and other

-- (6) to the extent permitted by law and when feasible and approved by the presiding judge, provide for non-evidentiary hearings to be conducted by telephonic, video, or other electronic means. - (7) establish trial and motion calendars and other appropriate systems under which actions ready for trial will be assigned for trial and tried, after proper notice to parties, without necessity of a request for assignment from any party; and Cross reference: See Rule 16-303 (Motion Day). - (8) establish systems of regular reports that will show the status of all pending actions with respect to their readiness for trial, the disposition of actions, and the availability of judges for trial work.
+- (3) provide for the use of scheduling and pretrial conferences, and the establishment of a calendar for that purpose, when appropriate; - (4) provide for the prompt disposition of uncontested and exparte matters, including references referrals to an examiner or magistrate, when appropriate; - (5) provide for the disposition of actions under Rule 2-507; - (6) to the extent permitted by law and when feasible and approved by the presiding judge, provide for non-evidentiary hearings to be conducted by telephonic, video, or other electronic means. - (6) (7) establish trial and motion calendars and other appropriate systems under which actions ready for trial will be assigned for trial and tried, after proper notice to parties, without necessity of a request for assignment from any party; and Cross reference: See Rule 16-201 16-303 (Motion Day Calendar). - (7) (8) establish systems of regular reports which that will indicate show the status of all pending actions with respect to their readiness for trial, the disposition of actions, and the availability of judges for trial work.

 Rule 16-303.
-MOTION DAY
+MOTION DAY - CALENDAR